 Getting Ready to Go Into VR

-First, make sure that your file can be viewed in Prospect (we support SketchUp 2014-2017) and has the proper geolocation set in the file.
+First, make sure that your file can be viewed in Prospect and has the proper geolocation set in the file.
 Geolocation in SketchUp will inform your ability to adjust Sun Settings in VR and accurately asses glare and shadows cast from the natural light entering your space.
 If you have different Scenes you’d like to view in your model, or would like to easily jump between different rooms or locations, make sure you have a number of clearly named Scenes set up as well.

 Next, configure your workstation for virtual reality by calibrating your headset - either an HTC Vive or Oculus Rift - and opening Prospect on your desktop.
 You can start a free trial of Prospect here.